 Double Exposure Blackjack was invented by American game theorist Richard Arnold Epstein and made its debut at the now-defunct Vegas World casino.
 It is known by a number of names, including Face Up 21, Dealer Disclosure, and Zweikartenspiel (German for “two card game”).
-The primary difference between this blackjack variant and the traditional version of the game is the fact that both of the dealer’s initial two cards are dealt face-up.
+The primary difference between this blackjack variant and traditional blackjack is the fact that both of the dealer’s initial two cards are dealt face-up.
 This creates a wealth of new opportunities, although other rules exist to allow the house to maintain their edge over the customer.

 This article examines the rules of Double Exposure Blackjack, especially those that differ from the standard game.
 We’ll also discuss the odds for a player’s success, noting the best places to play Double Exposure Blackjack (as well as the worst), strategy charts and a free game for you to practise on.

 How to Play Double Exposure Blackjack